arpeetn/arpeetn/README.md

 - 👋 Hi, I’m @arpeetn
-- 👀 I’m interested in computer science and soccer
+- 👀 I’m enjoy playing sports and watching movies
 - 🌱 I’m currently learning Java, HTML, and CSS.
 Determined to keep pushing to reach my dreams of landing a job.
 - 💞️ I’m looking to collaborate on potential internships and grow my computer science experience
 - 📫 How to reach me is by email at arpeetn@clemson.edu